Short answer: Yes!

 Our method is super-fast because it’s based on stored dough, not because we use a full dose of granulated yeast in the recipes.
 In the 2007 edition of our first book, we used full-dose yeast (1 1/2 tablespoons for four pounds of dough) because we knew that many of our readers would want to use the dough within a few hours of mixing it.
 For our 2013 update of that book, we decreased our full dose of yeast to 1 tablespoon, because our testing showed that the extra half-tablespoon made little difference.
 We’d still consider that a full dose of yeast in a four-pound batch, and you can decrease to 1 tablespoon in any of our recipes, from any of our books.
 But if you have more time for the initial rise, you can decrease it further–by large margins.
 Half-doses, quarter-doses, and even less will work.

 Why use less yeast?
 Experienced yeast bakers sometimes prefer the more delicate flavor and aroma of a dough risen with less packaged yeast.
 Traditionally, it’s felt that rising the dough very slowly, with very little added yeast, builds a better flavor.
+So this is an option to try when you have more time:

 So if you’ve hesitated to try our method because you like your loaves risen long and slow, give this approach a try.